The virtual machine does not receive enough CPU or memory resources.

 To determine if the host's resources are oversubscribed, check the host statistics.
 If they are oversubscribed, consider why DRS is not moving any of the virtual machines now running on the host to other hosts.
 This condition might exist for the following reasons:

-The VM/VM DRS rules and VM/Host DRS rules require the current virtual machine-to-host mapping.
-If such rules are configured in the cluster, consider disabling one or more of them.
+- The VM/VM DRS rules and VM/Host DRS rules require the current virtual machine-to-host mapping.
+If such rules are configured in the cluster, consider deactivating one or more of them.
 Then run DRS and check whether the situation is corrected.

 Check whether any of these conditions exist for the virtual machine.
 If none exist, the conditions might exist for other virtual machines in the cluster.
 If this is the case, DRS cannot balance the cluster to address the virtual machine's demand.